sauravgaursmith/ng2-context-menu/README.md

    /* OnMenuClick
     * ----------------------
-    * This method listens every click on context menu.
+    * This method listens every click on Context Menu.
 This method provides action information
-    * that you have done by clickig an context menu option.
+    * that you have done by clickig on a Context Menu option.
     */
     ContextMenuDataService.OnMenuClick().subscribe(actionInfo => {
       console.log(`Action: '${actionInfo.action}' Element: '${actionInfo.targetElementInformation.nodeName}'`);